allenai/hierplane/EXAMPLES.md

 ## In a web page:

-Here's an example, showing how the dependency parse for the sentence `"Sam likes bananas"` can be rendered using `hierplane`:
+Here's an example, showing how the dependency parse for the sentence `"Sam likes boats"` can be rendered using `hierplane`:

 ```